lgtzx/ijoc2023lqx/README.md

 We consider two specific test instances of CIOP, called WMG and UFL, which can be found in the folders "WMG" and "UFL", respectively.
 The specific descriptions of the instances can be found in the file "Data Format Description.txt" in each folder for the two classes of instances.
 The methods are coded in Matlab.
 The source files can be found in the subfolders "WMG/src" and "UFL/src", respectively.
 Guidance for implementation can be found in the files "WMG/README_WMG.pdf" and "UFL/README_UFL.pdf", respectively.
 Meanwhile, the results of the two specific instances are available in the folders "WMG/results" and "UFL/results".
 Each folder contains a "summary" subfolder, which includes files named "TableX.txt".
 These four files correspond to the statistical metrics in four tables presented in the paper's Section 4.3.
 Note that to run the source code for the UFL instances in the folder "UFL/src", a license for Gurobi should be downloaded.

 ## Paper Entry
-Lindong Liu, Xiangtong Qi, Zhou Xu. ["Stabilizing Grand Cooperation via Cost Adjustment: An Inverse Optimization Approach"](https://doi.org/10.1287/ijoc.2022.0268).
-INFORMS Journal On Computing, 2023.
+Lindong Liu, Xiangtong Qi, Zhou Xu. ["Stabilizing Grand Cooperation via Cost Adjustment: An Inverse Optimization Approach"](https://doi.org/).
+INFORMS Journal On Computing, 2023, to appear.

 ## Cite
 To cite this code, please cite the paper using its DOI and the code itself, using the following DOI.\